-They aye aye has a coarse brown or black coat with white guard hairs throughout this.
-This allows them to blend into the forest.
+The aye aye has a coarse brown or black coat with white guard hairs throughout this.
+This allows them to blend in to the forest.
 They have a pale face with large orange eyes.
 They have triangular ears which feel leathery and a pointed face with a pink nose.
 Their hands feature long and bony fingers that have a claw on the end.
-The middle On the middle finger of the front foot is a much longer double jointed toe with a hooked claw on the end.
+On the middle finger of the front foot is a much longer double jointed toe with a hooked claw on the end.
 This is an adaptation allowing them to dig for grubs.

 Head and body length for an aye aye is 36 to 43cm (14 to 17in) long.
 The tail is around the same size as the body at 56 to 61cm (22 to 24 in).
 Aye ayes weigh around 2kg (4lbs).

 Ayes Ayes set out to forage soon after sunset and continue foraging for most of the night only stopping for occasional rests.
-They tap on tress with their long fingers and sense the vibrations.
+A major part of their diet is insects such as grubs.
+To find these they tap on trees with their long fingers and sense the vibrations.
 If there is an echo they know the tree is hollow and begin digging.
 When they find grubs they scoop these out using the long finger and eat them.

 They will also feed on fruits, nuts and plants.
 These include breadfruit, banana, coconuts, ramy nuts, bamboo, nectar, lychees and mangoes.